cpea2506/one_monokai.nvim/README.md

 ## :eyes: Inspiration

 This is the best theme I’ve ever seen in my eyes.
-I’ve tried it written in Vim for a long time and decided to write it in Lua for compatibility with Neovim, make it easy to change some settings.
+I’ve tried it written in Vim for a long time and decided to write it in Lua for compatibility with Neovim, and make it easy to do some custom changes.

 Thanks for these talented and amazing people: